My Wedding Photography Approach

-While wedding ceremonies, especially in a church, require a stealthy approach, there is generally no such expectation during a reception, where the festive and chaotic atmosphere, loud music from the band or DJ, flashing lights, and guest activity will make my movements and use of flash generally unnoticeable.
+While wedding ceremonies, especially in a church, require a stealthy approach, there is generally no such expectation during a reception, where the festive and chaotic atmosphere, loud music from the band or DJ, flashing lights, and guest activity will make my movements and use of flash pretty much unnoticeable.

 Still, I prefer to candidly capture natural moments that occur during the course of the event.
 Obviously the dance floor is where most of the action takes place, and much of my coverage is focused in this area.
 But I do also periodically roam around the other areas of the venue in search of people mingling and talking.